awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 **Note**
 When using policy variables, you must explicitly specify version `2012-10-17` in the policy\.
 The default version of the access policy language, 2008\-10\-17, does not support policy variables\.

  If you want to test the preceding policy on the Amazon S3 console, the console requires permission for additional Amazon S3 permissions, as shown in the following policy\.
-For information about how the console uses these permissions, see [An Example Walkthrough: Using user policies to control access to your bucket](walkthrough1.md)\.
+For information about how the console uses these permissions, see [Walkthrough: Controlling Access to a Bucket with User Policies](walkthrough1.md)\.

 ```
 {